+Looking for a new Budapest attraction?
 This is a concept I’ve not heard of before.
-There’s a small restaurant type venue but instead of going and having your meals brought to you, you cook them yourself!
+There’s a small restaurant type venue in the centre of Budapest but instead of going and having your meals brought to you, you cook it yourself!

 There’s a wide selection of meals on the menu from traditional Hungarian food to other options (although I’m not sure why you wouldn’t want to opt for the Hungarian ones since you’re in Hungary!

 Once you’ve decided on your menu you’re given all the ingredients with step by step instructions to cook your dinner.
 Help is provided if needed.

 Explore the caves of Budapest